 It would seem this campground is no longer operational.

-Spacious sites and easily accessible and paved drive makes it easy to car camp here.
+Spacious sites and accessibly paved drive makes it easy to car camp here.
 Neat thing about this area is the clear examples of two biomes meeting (tall-grass prairie and eastern deciduous forest).
 This central forest-grassland transition makes for fairly easy trails that the whole family could participate in.
+Great bird watching here.

 If you live in West Lafayette and you’re looking to get away… but not too away, then this is a place.
 Campground is a loose term- it’s got hourly rates.
 Its got trees and a pool though so who is complaining.